quentinburley/jackson-dataformat-php/README.md

 ### PHP Objects

 PHP serializes it's objects with names.
 Since these names are meaningless to Java they are discarded and the objects are treated as maps to be consistent with JSON behavior.
+This leads to object serializtion being asymmetric.

 # Instalation